super-flat/lagom-pb/readme.md

 - Pure testable functions for events and commands handlers.

-- Easy definition of api service descriptors either with message broker api or without.
+- Easy definition of api service descriptors.

 - Easy implementation of api service either with message broker api or without.